 Political parties are financed by membership fees as well as support from other organizations/corporations and the state.
 Traditionally, the Social Democratic Party has received support from the labor movement and the Conservative Party and Liberal Party have received support from employers' organizations.
-A law enacted in 1990 outlined that such contributions are voluntary, so members of these organizations who do not want their membership fees used to support political parties can opt out.
+A law enacted in 1990 made such contributions voluntary, implying that members of these organizations who do not want their membership fees used to support political parties can opt out.